MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Friday 18th January 2019

+### Joke No. 8 - Toto

+Fucking Toto - "I guess it rains down in Africa."
+Good fucking guess.
+What's it gonna do?
+Rain up?

 ### Joke No. 7 - Wrong routine

 Hello.
 How are you doing?
 Look at this!
 You're here!
 I'm here!
 Let's push the tea and bourbons to one side and get fucking.
 Ah sorry.
 Wrong meeting.